mishadobrits/SVA4/Readme.md

        This algorithm requires `webrtcvad` module installed.<br>
      * `speed_up.SileroVadAlgorithm(*vad_args, onnx=True, **vad_kwargs)` selects speech from text using VAD algorithm
        from this (https://github.com/snakers4/silero-vad) project and returns them as interesting parts.<br>
-       If `onnx=True` programm will use onnx model otherwise it uses pythorch model.
+       If `onnx=True` program will use onnx model otherwise it uses pythorch model.
 For more info check https://github.com/snakers4/silero-vad.
         For example, `speedup_algorithm = SileroVadAlgorithm(trig_sum=0.25, neg_trig_sum=0.7)`<br>
        `SileroVadAlgorithm` requires installed `torch` and `torchaudio` modules.
-   * Complex algoritms (takes as arguments other algorithm and combines their result)
+   * Complex algorithms (takes as arguments other algorithm and combines their result)
      * `AlgNot(alg)` accepts `alg` as arguments and swap interesting and boring parts.
         For example, `AlgNot(SileroVadAlgorithm())`
      * `speed_up.AlgAnd(alg1, alg2, alg3, ... algn, fast=True)` accepts algorithms as arguments